prody/ProDy/doc/plugins/index.rst

 ANM Server
 -------------------------------------------------------------------------------

-ANM jobs can also be submitted to ANM server using this interface (Linux only).
+Finally, ANM jobs can be submitted to ANM server using the below interface (Linux only).
 User needs to provide PDB and chain identifiers.
 Cutoff and distance weight parameters can also be adjusted by the user.

 .. image:: /_static/NMWiz-ANMServer.png